ropensci/rfishbase/inst/doc/rfishbase/rfishbase.md

-Use phylogenetically independent contrasts [@felsenstein1985] to determine if depth correlates with size after correcting for phylogeny:
+Use phylogenetically independent contrasts Felsenstein, (1985) to determine if depth correlates with size after correcting for phylogeny: